 Martha Jane [nee Allen] Jeune

-Photographic images depicting likenesses of Edwin JEUNE are scarce, Only two photographs are known, both 'amateur' photos, more than likely taken in the 1920s.
+Photographic images which show a likeness of Edwin JEUNE are scarce.
+Only three photographs are known, all 'amateur' photos, more than likely taken in the 1920s.
 Each of these show Edwin along with his wife Martha Jane [nee Allen] Jeune, and others.

-More images of his wife, Martha Jane [nee ALLEN] Jeune are known, but also probably dating from the 1920s.
+More images of his wife, Martha Jane [nee ALLEN] Jeune are known, also probably dating from the 1920s.
 All but one of these images are also 'amateur' photographs.
+These other images show Martha Jane with others, but not with her husband present.

-The image copied below depicts Edwin and his wife Martha Jane [nee Allen] Jeune, along with their granddaughter Minnie Louise [nee JOHNSTON] PICKARD, and Minnie’s three oldest children – Margaret, Alwyn, and Mary.
-Minnie Louise was the oldest child of Edwin and Martha Jane’s oldest daughter, Annie Louisa [nee Jeune] Johnston, who died in Toronto in 1905.
+Minnie Louise [nee Johnston] Pickard was Edwin & Martha Jane's oldest grandchild - she was the oldest child of Edwin and Martha Jane’s oldest daughter, Annie Louisa [nee Jeune] Johnston, who died in Toronto in 1905.
 Minnie Louise was married to Sam Pickard in August of 1911.

-The structure in the background is more than likely the small shed that Martha lived in prior to her death in 1935, while the Pickards lived in the main house on Queensbury.
+The structure in the background is more than likely the small shed that Martha lived in prior to her death in 1935, while the Pickards lived in the main house on Queensbury Avenue.

-The next photograph which depicts Edwin Jeune also shows his wife Martha Jane.
-They are seen flanking their son Aubrey Edwin Havelock Jeune’s first wife, Maude Alice McLim.
+The above photograph also shows Edwin Jeune and his wife Martha Jane, flanking their son Aubrey Edwin Havelock Jeune’s first wife, Alice Maud McLim.

 It’s more difficult to date this photograph, although it seems to have been taken on a bright, sunny, probably mid to late summer day.
 Alice Maud Mary McLim and Aubrey Edwin H Jeune were married in Toronto in January of 1901, and they separated some time after 1921.
 At the other end of time for this photo, Edwin himself was admitted to St Joseph’s Hospital in Toronto early in May, 1929 (and died there 3 weeks later).